pavelk2/social-feed/README.md

         limit: 2,                                   //Integer: max number of posts to load
         access_token: 'YOUR_PINTEREST_ACCESS_TOKEN' //String: Pinterest client id
     },

+    // RSS

+    rss:{
+        url: 'RSS_FEED_URL',                        //String: Specifiy a rss feed from which to pull posts
+        limit: 2                                    //Integer: max number of posts to load }

     // GENERAL SETTINGS
     length:400,                                     //Integer: For posts with text longer than this length, show an ellipsis.